hayotensor/mesh-template/README.md

 - **Hypertensor Consensus** – Ready to run in parallel to the Hypertensor consensus mechanism
 - **Substrate Integration** – Connect to Hypertensor with an RPC endpoint
 - **Secure Communication** – support for Ed25519 and RSA authentication for communication

+> 💡 Focus on Logic, Not Plumbing
+> The networking, cryptography, consensus, and storage layers are already handled.
+As a subnet builder, your only responsibility is to implement the application logic — the custom AI protocols and behaviors that live on top of the DHT.

 ## Full Documentation